What is a VCT?

-This risk is much greater with VCTs than with other stock market investments because they invest in small companies, which are more volatile and likely to fail than their larger counterparts.
+However the investment risks are much greater with VCTs than with other stock market investments because they invest in small companies, which are more volatile and likely to fail than their larger counterparts.

 For this reason, VCT investments are long-term investments and are not for everyone.
 They are for experienced investors who have no need for immediate liquidity and can withstand a potential total loss.

-In addition, VCTs are less liquid than other stock market investments, i.e. they will be harder to sell.
+VCTs are less liquid than other stock market investments, i.e. they will be harder to sell.

 What happens to my VCT shares when I die?

 VCT shares are treated like any other shares you buy on the stock market.
 This means when you die they can be passed on but might be subject to inheritance tax.
 If the shares are transferred to your heirs, they will continue to receive dividends free of tax.